 UNSW is a member of the Nanten2 consortium, which runs a sub-millimetre telescope in the high plains of the Atacama desert in Chile.
 UNSW is also a member of the SONG consortium, which operates a global network of high-precision radial velocity telescopes for high-cadence time-resolved observations (including one node in Australia).

 UNSW Astrophysics is an active contributor to Australia’s access to future world-class optical and near-infrared observing facilities including the Legacy Survey of Space and Time to be undertaken at the 8.2m Rubin Observatory and the 24.5m Giant Magellan Telescope, both under construction in Chile.

-The Department is actively involved in the building and development of astronomical instrumentation, with current projects including optical and terahertz telescopes at two locations on the Antarctic plateau, and infrared instrumentation for major planet-finding projects on the Anglo Australian Telescope.
+The group is also involved in the building and development of astronomical instrumentation, with current projects including optical and terahertz telescopes at two locations on the Antarctic plateau and the Veloce exoplanetary facility at the Anglo-Australian telescope.